 Following is a brief review of these services.
 For more information on the Department of Commerce’s economic development programs, services and business consultants, visit ChooseWashington.com.

-Businesses inside and outside the state who need to perform due diligence on site selection can call the Business Services Division’s team of experts to discuss their search requirements.
-We can guide you through the process, serve as a liaison between your company and other government agencies and streamline the selection and permitting process.
-We can also help you get the data you need related to utilities and rates as well as utility incentive programs that can lower your energy costs even more.
-There are a variety of incentives available to businesses to encourage you to expand, grow or locate facilities in Washington State.
-Our team will be glad to explain the various incentive programs that are offered to your industry or business line, which may include B&O tax savings, energy efficiency rebates or tax breaks for investments in equipment, new technologies or energy sources.
+Businesses that need to perform due diligence on prospective sites in Washington State can call the Business Services Division’s team to discuss their search requirements.
+We can guide you through the process, respond to RFIs and RFPs, serve as a liaison between your company and other government agencies, streamline the site selection and permitting process and assist with infrastructure projects.
+We can also help you get the data you need related to utilities as well as utility incentive programs that can lower your energy costs even more.
+There are a variety of other incentives available to businesses to encourage you to expand, grow or locate facilities in Washington State.
+Our team will be happy to explain the various incentive programs that are offered to your industry or line of business, which may include B&O tax savings, energy efficiency rebates or tax breaks for investments in equipment, new technologies or energy sources.

 Growth and Expansion